Discover Why Taipei is the #1 Place to Learn Chinese This Year

 One of the biggest hassles of visiting mainland China is the visa application process, it can be time-consuming and is an additional cost you need to consider.

-But for those visiting Taiwan?
+But for those visiting Taipei?
 Just grab your passport, book your Chinese course and hop on a plane!

 Moving anywhere in the world can be a big task.
 Depending on where you come from, moving to Taiwan may create a big distance between you and your hometown.